 What Is Trunk or Treat?

-For kids' enjoyment, adults decorate the back of their cars for Halloween, load up on candy, and come sit in a parking lot for kids to "trick or treat" from car to car.
+During trunk or treat events adults decorate the back of their cars for Halloween, load up on candy, and come sit in a parking lot for kids to "trick or treat" from car-to-car.
 It's more fun than it sounds, trust me!
-Kids come in hundreds, fully dressed in Halloween costumes and holding out bags or plastic pumpkins for treats.
+Sometimes kids come in the hundreds, fully dressed in Halloween costumes and holding out bags or plastic pumpkins for treats.
 The adults get to socialize and be creative while seeing all the cute and scary costumes.

-- When the kids arrive, the real fun begins.
-They'll usually be told to go in a certain order and they'll say "trick or treat!" and collect their candy, just like at houses on Halloween night.
-Most cars give out more than one piece so the children end up with a pretty good haul of Halloween candy, though of course the amount and style of candy will vary from event to event.
-And the parents get to steal a few pieces, of course!
+When the kids arrive, the real fun begins.
+They'll usually be told to go in a certain order and they'll say "trick or treat!" and collect their candy just like at houses on Halloween night.
+Most cars give out more than one piece so the children end up with a pretty good haul of Halloween candy, though of course, the amount and style of candy will vary from event to event.
+And you can probably expect that the parents get to steal a few pieces, of course!